MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 -   Fully test your retry strategy under as wide a set of circumstances as possible, especially when both the application and the target resources or services that it uses are under extreme load.
 To check behavior during testing, you can:

 -   Inject transient and nontransient faults into the service.
 For example, send invalid requests or add code that detects test requests and responds with different types of errors.
-For examples that use TestApi, see \[Fault Injection Testing with TestApi\](/archive/msdn-magazine/2010/august/msdn-magazine-test-run-fault-injection-testing-with-testapi) and \[Introduction to TestApi -- Part 5: Managed Code Fault Injection APIs\](/archive/blogs/ivo_manolov/introduction-to-testapi-part-5-managed-code-fault-injection-apis).
+For examples that use TestApi, see [Fault Injection Testing with TestApi](/archive/msdn-magazine/2010/august/msdn-magazine-test-run-fault-injection-testing-with-testapi) and [Introduction to TestApi -- Part 5: Managed Code Fault Injection APIs](/archive/blogs/ivo_manolov/introduction-to-testapi-part-5-managed-code-fault-injection-apis).

 -   Create a mockup of the resource or service that returns a range of errors that the real service might return.
 Cover all the types of errors that your retry strategy is designed to detect.

 -   For custom services that you create and deploy, force transient errors to occur by temporarily disabling or overloading the service.
 (Don\'t attempt to overload any shared resources or shared services in Azure.)

 -   For HTTP-based APIs, consider using the FiddlerCore library in your automated tests to change the outcome of HTTP requests, either by adding extra roundtrip times or by changing the response (like the HTTP status code, headers, body, or other factors).
 Doing so enables deterministic testing of a subset of the failure conditions, for transient faults and other types of failures.
-For more information, see \[FiddlerCore\](https://www.telerik.com/fiddler/fiddlercore).
-For examples of how to use the library, particularly the **HttpMangler** class, examine the \[source code for the Azure Storage SDK\](https://github.com/Azure/azure-storage-net/tree/master/Test).
+For more information, see [FiddlerCore](https://www.telerik.com/fiddler/fiddlercore).
+For examples of how to use the library, particularly the **HttpMangler** class, examine the [source code for the Azure Storage SDK](https://github.com/Azure/azure-storage-net/tree/master/Test).

 -   Perform high load factor and concurrent tests to ensure that the retry mechanism and strategy works correctly under these conditions.
-These tests will also help ensure that the retry doesn\'t have an adverse effect on the operation of the client or cause cross-contamination between requests.
+These tests will also help ensure that the retry doesn't have an adverse effect on the operation of the client or cause cross-contamination between requests.

 #### Manage retry policy configurations

--   A \*retry policy\* is a combination of all the elements of your retry strategy.
+-   A *retry policy* is a combination of all the elements of your retry strategy.
 It defines the detection mechanism that determines whether a fault is likely to be transient, the type of interval to use (like regular, exponential back-off, and randomization), the actual interval values, and the number of times to retry.

 -   Implement retries in many places, even in the simplest application, and in every layer of more complex applications.
 Rather than hard-coding the elements of each policy at multiple locations, consider using a central point to store all policies.
 For example, store values like the interval and retry count in application configuration files, read them at runtime, and programmatically build the retry policies.
 Doing so makes it easier to manage the settings and to modify and fine-tune the values in order to respond to changing requirements and scenarios.
 However, design the system to store the values rather than rereading a configuration file every time, and use suitable defaults if the values can\'t be obtained from configuration.

 -   In an Azure Cloud Services application, consider storing the values that are used to build the retry policies at runtime in the service configuration file so that you can change them without needing to restart the application.

--   Take advantage of built-in or default retry strategies that are available in the client APIs that you use, but only when they\'re appropriate for your scenario.
+-   Take advantage of built-in or default retry strategies that are available in the client APIs that you use, but only when they're appropriate for your scenario.
 These strategies are typically generic.
-In some scenarios, they might be all you need, but in other scenarios they don\'t offer the full range of options to suit your specific requirements.
+In some scenarios, they might be all you need, but in other scenarios they don't offer the full range of options to suit your specific requirements.
 To determine the most appropriate values, you need to perform testing to understand how the settings affect your application.

 #### Log and track transient and nontransient faults

 -   As part of your retry strategy, include exception handling and other instrumentation that logs retry attempts.
-An occasional transient failure and retry are expected and don\'t indicate a problem.
+An occasional transient failure and retry are expected and don't indicate a problem.
 Regular and increasing numbers of retries, however, are often an indicator of a problem that might cause a failure or that degrades application performance and availability.

--   Log transient faults as warning entries rather than as error entries so that monitoring systems don\'t detect them as application errors that might trigger false alerts.
+-   Log transient faults as warning entries rather than as error entries so that monitoring systems don't detect them as application errors that might trigger false alerts.

 -   Consider storing a value in your log entries that indicates whether retries are caused by throttling in the service or by other types of faults, like connection failures, so that you can differentiate them during analysis of the data.
 An increase in the number of throttling errors is often an indicator of a design flaw in the application or the need to switch to a premium service that offers dedicated hardware.